-Germany is the world’s top donor country to education, but high costs for students in Germany distort the picture; bilateral programs increasingly focus on vocational training
+Germany is the world’s top donor country to education, but high costs for students in Germany distort the picture

 To get a full picture of Germany’s education assistance, however, it is important to exclude scholarships and other costs of students from developing countries studying in Germany.
-These costs, which are largely financed by the federal states (‘Bundesländer’), are reported as ODA by some donors but do not constitute cross-border financial flows.
-In 2016, these costs amounted to US$1.1 billion, or 49% of Germany’s overall education ODA.
-If this financing is excluded, Germany was the third-largest donor country to education in 2016 (in absolute terms), after the United Kingdom and the United States.
-In terms of ODA spent on education as a share of total ODA, Germany would rank 20th (4% of total ODA) when excluding in-country student costs.
-CSOs have criticized the high amount of student costs reported as ODA, raising concerns that there are no clear criteria for selecting students that should come to German universities and that these ODA-accountable costs are not linked to the overall development cooperation strategies set by the BMZ.
+These costs are reported as ODA by Germany but do not constitute cross-border financial flows.
+In 2016, these costs amounted to US$1.1 billion, or 47% of Germany’s total education ODA.
+If this financing is excluded, Germany was the third-largest donor country to.
+In terms of ODA spent on education as a share of total ODA (4% of total ODA), Germany would rank 20th .
+Civil society organizations (CSOs) have criticized the high amount of student costs reported as ODA, raising concerns that these ODA-accountable costs are not linked to the overall development cooperation strategies set by the Federal Ministry for Economic Cooperation and Development (BMZ).

 Education has received increased political attention and funding in recent years as part of Germany’s initiatives to tackle the ‘root causes’ of forced migration.